 10. How can I be involved in supporting my child?

 Your support is not just valued but essential.
 Initially, your class teacher will discuss with you ways in which you can help your child.
 If your child has an IEP or EHCP, there will be specific information about how you can help; this may be to support their achievement of the targets on it, or it could be more general – for example, it may ask that you hear your child read daily and talk about what they have read.

 11. How will my child be able to contribute his/her views?

 Your child is encouraged to talk to any of the supporting adults at any time.
 Frequently this is the class teacher though it might also be a teaching assistant or any other member of the school team.

-If your child has a SEND Plan or EHCP, they have the opportunity to give their views at the time of review as well as have their targets assessed.
+If your child has an IEP or EHCP, they have the opportunity to give their views at the time of review as well as have their targets assessed.

 Sometimes, a child who is experiencing social/emotional difficulties prefers to talk to a named ‘Buddy’ (a peer) and this information is relayed back to the teacher or SENDCO.

 12. What opportunities will there be for me to discuss my child’s achievements and progress?

 Celebration evenings are held each term, to discuss your child’s progress and attainment.
 You should be able to discuss your child’s IEP / EHCP with the teacher at this time.
 However, you are welcome to meet with the teacher or the SENDCO, if you have questions or concerns, at any reasonable time.
 Sometimes, a home/school book is used for more frequent, informal communication and, sometimes, a phone call will answer any queries you may have.